 - Very high in the anti-nutrient phytic acid, which can damage the gut and reduce nutrient absorption,

 I replaced the above foods with nutritious anti-inflammatory, anti-viral and anti-bacterial foods, which are rich in vitamins and minerals to help reduce inflammation, increase the number of good bacteria in the gut, strengthen and heal the gut lining, rebuild other damaged tissues and support the immune system.
+I aimed to eat at least 30 plants a week as recommended to optimise gut health and ate in season foods where possible to maximise nutrients (this Eat The Seasons post has a full list of the fruits, vegetables, herbs and spices in season for each month of the year).

 - Rich in fibre, antioxidants and various vitamins and minerals, which helps support the immune system, cleanse the body and reduce inflammation,